-Once a person decides to proceed with genetic testing, a medical geneticist, primary care doctor, specialist, or nurse practitioner can order the test.
+Once a person decides to proceed with genetic testing, a health care provider can arrange testing.
 Genetic testing is often done as part of a genetic consultation.

 Genetic tests are performed on a sample of blood, hair, skin, amniotic fluid (the fluid that surrounds a fetus during pregnancy), or other tissue.
 For example, a procedure called a buccal smear uses a small brush or cotton swab to collect a sample of cells from the inside surface of the cheek.
 The sample is sent to a laboratory where technicians look for specific changes in chromosomes, DNA, or proteins, depending on the suspected disorder.
 The laboratory reports the test results in writing to a person's doctor or genetic counselor, or directly to the patient if requested.

 Newborn screening tests are done on a small blood sample, which is taken by pricking the baby's heel.
 Unlike other types of genetic testing, a parent will usually only receive the result if it is positive.
 If the test result is positive, additional testing is needed to determine whether the baby has a genetic disorder.